MishaGalin/AutoBrightnessControl/README.md

 brightness_adaptation_range = (self.max - self.min) / 2
 ```

-Every period of time, the program takes a screenshot of your screen
+Every period of time, the program takes a screenshot of your screen.
+It is not saved on disk, but only stored in RAM until a new screenshot is taken.

 ```
 screenshot = camera.grab()